When I started developing with Angular, I struggled to complete a task where I had to create several input fields for compiling a weekly timesheet.

 As you can see, I’ve basically created an inner FormControl that is responsable of handling the text format of the timesheet entry.

-• When the user inputs a timesheet entry, I first try to convert it to a float, considering all possible input formats (valid cases could be 3, 3:00, 3.0), generating the formattedEntry variable.
-Then I set the innerControl value to the newly generated value in the HH:MM format (or an empty string if the entered value was invalid), while simultaneously notifying the parentControl to update its value to the float number generated by formattedEntry by invoking fn(formattedEntry).
+writeValue() function is invoked, I simply set a new value for innerControl after converting it through the utility function fromFloatToString()formattedEntry variable.
+Then I set the innerControl value to the newly generated value in the HH:MM format (or an empty string if the entered value was invalid), while simultaneously notifying the parentControl to update its value to the float number generated by formattedEntry by invoking fn(formattedEntry).@Component({

 selector: 'app-timesheet-input',